Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 • In-Home Pet Sitting: Often the least stressful option, allowing the cat to remain in familiar territory.

 • Professional Boarding: A safe alternative for short trips.
+For those making a permanent change of residence, see our guide on moving with cats.

 Traveling with cats demands thorough preparation and realistic expectations.
 The pillars of success are advance carrier training, proper veterinary documentation, and maintaining a calm demeanor.
 By prioritizing your cat's comfort and safety, you can ensure a successful journey for both pet and owner.